Time To Kill

 With his flame rekindled, Clive headed into his Coleraine studio and began working on his own material; The result, Still Havin’ Fun!! a classic collection of pop rock love songs that bear the hallmarks of Clive’s whole career, from powerpop to country ballads.
 The album features exceptional performances from some of the finest session players in the country.

-Clive is presently making plans for solo dates in the UK and Europe and is working on new material at his "No Sweat Studios" in Coleraine.
+Clive is presently making plans for solo dates in the UK and Europe and is working on new material at his in Coleraine.

 Clive Culbertson, one of Northern Ireland's most talented songwriters; Ballymoney born bassist, vocalist, songwriter, recording engineer and record producer.